Head On (Super Collider album): Background

-In the late 1990s, electronic musician Jamie Lidell began sharing a studio in Brighton with Chilean minimal techno producer Cristián Vogel after they discovered they admired one another's music.
+In the late 1990s, electronic musician Jamie Lidell began sharing a studio in Brighton with Chilean minimal techno producer Cristian Vogel after they discovered they admired one another's music.
 They began making music together in 1998, formalising their partnership as Super_Collider, while Lidell began developing his skills as a soul singer when jamming on stage with Balzac.
 While working on what later became "Under My Nose", Lidell initially screamed the song's vocals.
 In Lidell's recollection, his girlfriend, who was with him in the studio, advised him to soften his vocal style.
 He took her advice and began "just scatting along really and just responding to the track."
 When Lidell cut the vocal up and incorporated a groove, Vogel approved of his work-in-progress, and after editing work, it became Super_Collider's first song.
 Another work-in-progress, "Darn (Cold Way O' Lovin)", remained an instrumental until Lidell added vocals one night which he had recorded a year earlier for a live show in Vogel's Brighton club Defunkt.

 Pairing Lidell's vocal with a funk style at a house tempo, "Darn (Cold Way O' Lovin') was released in 1998 as the first Super_Collider single alongside a remix by DJ Harvey, and was lauded by both critics and DJs.
 Though pleased with the positive reception, Vogel expressed concerns in a 1999 interview that audiences would not appreciate the duo's following material, which they planned to be "nothing like that single" and instead "perhaps more progressive and innovative and challenging for the way we work," commenting that the single was "quite orthodox" in comparison.
 He nonetheless explained that "['Darn'] will always have a special place in my heart.
 I heard some people say some incredible things to me personally and I got some compliments that I'll remember forever."
 Super_Collider signed with Loaded Records – known for releasing more commercial-style music – largely due to their offices being geographically close.
 They played the label "Darn", unsure which labels would enjoy it due to its unusual style, but Loaded enjoyed the single and made them an offer to record an album.